WHAT IS COTTON?:

 GUIDELINES FOR COTTON CONTRACTS:

-Buyer and seller should clearly reach correct understanding on the following
+Buyer and seller should clearly reach correct understanding on the following factors.

 1. Country of Origin, Area of Growth, Variety, Crop year